 - Why does your audience need your offer now?

 - How do they get the offer?

-Try visiting online communities, forums or websites where your audience hangs out.
-You’ll discover their desires, problems and what they enjoy.
+Try visiting online communities, forums, or websites where your audience hangs out.
+You’ll discover their desires, problems, and what they enjoy.
 You can use this information to help tailor your copy to their preferences.

 The goal of your landing page is to get your audience to convert.
-The copy of your page needs to be centered around this goal and reinforced each time you write a headline, a subhead, a call-to-action.
+The copy of your page needs to be centered around this goal and reinforced each time you write a headline, a subhead, and a call-to-action.